trzewiczek/prrecorder/README.md

 PRRecorder records to OGG format adding ogg extension to the file name provided as long as the date prefix for easier recording identification.

+# Dependencies

+ - VLC
+ - at
+ - at deamon

 # More info
 The script is based on Micz Flor